-All of the Ordinary Shares and Warrants offered by the Selling Securityholders pursuant to this prospectus will be sold by the Selling Securityholders for their respective amounts.
-We will not receive any of the proceeds from these sales.
+All of the Ordinary Shares and Warrants offered by the Selling Securityholders pursuant to this prospectus will be sold by the Selling Securityholders for their respective accounts.
+We will not receive any of the proceeds from these sales

-We will receive up to \$166,031,123.50 million from the exercise of the Warrants, assuming the exercise in full of all of the Warrants for cash, but not from the sale of Ordinary Shares issuable upon such exercise.
-Each Warrant entitles the holder thereof to purchase one Ordinary Share at a price of \$11.50 per share.
-On July 28, 2023, the closing price for our Ordinary Shares was \$1.31.
-If the price of our Ordinary Shares remains below \$11.50 per share, we believe our Warrant holders will be unlikely to cash exercise their Warrants, resulting in little or no cash proceeds to us.
+We will receive up to \$166,031,123.50 million from the exercise of the Warrants, assuming the exercise in full of all of the Warrants for cash, based on 14,437,489 Warrants outstanding as of August 25, 2023, but not from the sale of Ordinary Shares issuable upon such exercise.
+If the Warrants are exercised pursuant to a cashless exercise feature, we will not receive any cash from these exercises.
+Each Warrant entitles the holder thereof to purchase one Ordinary Sharea at a price of \$11.50 per share.
+As of August 25, 2023, the last reported sale price of our Ordinary Shares was \$0.75.
+If the price of our Ordinary Shares remains below \$11.50 per share, the exercise price of our warrants, Warrant holders will be unlikely to cash exercise their Warrants, resulting in little or no cash proceeds to